AvolitesLtd/TitanManual/docs/cues/editing-cues.md

 you can directly edit values by typing numeric values and pressing
 \<Enter\>

-3. You can delete the selected control(s) using the \[Delete\] softkey

-4. You can turn attributes On and Off using the \<Off\> button and the
+3. You can turn attributes On and Off using the \<Off\> button and the
 \[On\] softkey.
 Off temporarily removes a value from the cue, it can later be restored using \[On\].

-5. You can remove a fixture completely from the cue by selecting the fixture then pressing the \[Remove Fixtures\] softkey.
+4. You can remove a fixture completely from the cue by selecting the fixture then pressing the \[Remove Fixtures\] softkey.

 Any changes take immediate effect.